Why Potty Training Your Puppy Is Not Working

 You’re taking your puppy out to pee all the time but they’re still having accidents in the house All.
 The.
 Time!
 What gives?

 Potty training is not quite as simple as taking your puppy out all the time.
 If your puppy has the opportunity to pee in the house as well, they’re going to.
-They have no idea that there’s anything wrong with squatting to pee whenever the urge strikes them.

 Supervise your puppy when they’re loose